inverted-ai/invertedai/docs/source/userguide.md

 data, so we omit it.
 The three static agent attributes are: length, width, and rear offset.
 We represent the instantaneous state of each vehicle as four numbers: x and y position, orientation angle, and speed.
 We do not consider lateral velocity, vehicle lights, or any other information about vehicle state.
-[DRIVE]() predicts the next state for each vehicle, rather than an action that can be executed in the local simulator and run through its dynamics model.
+{ref}`DRIVE` predicts the next state for each vehicle, rather than an action that can be executed in the local simulator and run through its dynamics model.
 The predicted motion is consistent with the kinematic bicycle model and accelerations are constrained to a reasonable range observed in real world traffic, but there is no guarantee that the corresponding motion could be realized through some action given a particular dynamics model in the local simulator.
 We